Anna Reuss of Köstritz

 Princess Anna Elizabeth Reuss of Köstritz (9 January 1837 in Dresden – 2 February 1907 in Wernigerode), was a princess of Reuss by birth and by marriage countess, and after 1890 princess, of Stolberg-Wernigerode.

 Life

 Anna was the daughter of Prince Henry LXIII, Prince Reuss of Köstritz (1786–1841) and his second wife Countess Caroline of Stolberg-Wernigerode (1806–1899).

 Anna spent her childhood at Staniszów Castle in Silesia.
 She was artistically talented and in 1862 she went to Berlin, where she received painting and music lessons and met Count Otto of Stolberg-Wernigerode, whom she married on 22 August 1863 at Staniszów Castle.

-In 1890 her husband was raise to Prince of Stolberg-Wernigerode.
+In 1890 her husband was raised to Prince of Stolberg-Wernigerode.
 His political rise allowed a major expansion of Wernigerode Castle, which lasted from 1862 to 1893.
 The castle was restructured in a historicistic style; Anna was creatively involved in this endeavour.
 She and her daughters and daughters-in-law created the eight large tapestries in the Castle Church.

 Anna also wrote numerous plays and poems.
 The best known among these are "Jagd am Hubertustag" and "Holtemme".